leiding06/gis-auditor-report/README.md

 # GIS Auditor Report

-GIS Auditor Report is a QGIS plugin for auditing and validating vector layers.
-It allows users to define and run a series of essential validation checks across vector layers and standalone attribute tables within a QGIS project.

-It helps users identify data quality issues by checking duplicate values, spatial relationships (Parent/Child adherence), and exclusion zone violations, with results available in clear, exportable reports.
+A powerful and user-friendly QA/QC plugin for validating vector data in QGIS.
+Configure duplicate, spatial, and exclusion-zone checks via a simple interface.
+Generate HTML reports, which can also be exported to PDF using your browser's print feature.

 ---

 ## Key Features

 Unlike rigid, project-specific QA tools, this plugin offers flexibility through user-defined checks:

+Flexible Check Selection: Freely add or remove validation checks—you only run what you need, for each project.

-Duplicate Value Check: Identify non-unique attribute values for a selected field across a layer, helping to enforce data integrity and uniqueness constraints.
+Section 1: Duplicate Value Check: Detect non-unique attribute values in any layer.

-Spatial Relationship Check: Verify fundamental topological rules between features, ensuring a Child Layer (e.g., points) adheres to rules like within or contained by its Parent Layer (e.g., polygons).
+Section 2: Spatial Relationship Check: Ensure child features (e.g., points) follow rules relative to parent features (e.g., polygons).

-Exclusion Zone Check: Identify features in a Target Layer that illegally touch or intersect a predefined Exclusion Zone boundary.
+Section 3: Exclusion Zone Check: Detect target features violating restricted areas.

+Automated Report Details: Every HTML report includes the generation timestamp and operator name, making results traceable and auditable.

+Instant HTML Report: Generate and share a clean report immediately after running your checks.
+PDF format available in browser - Print to PDF.

 ---